I Like to Move It: Chart performance

-"I Like to Move It" became a worldwide hit, peaking at number one on the singles chart of Belgian Flanders, France, Greece and the Netherlands.
-The single entered the top 10 also in Austria, Finland, Germany, Iceland, Ireland, Lithuania, Spain, Switzerland, and the United Kingdom, as well as on the Eurochart Hot 100 and European Dance Radio chart, where it peaked at numbers two and three, respectively.
-In Austria and on the Eurochart Hot 100, it peaked at number two behind "Without You" by Mariah Carey.
-In the UK, "I Like to Move It" shot into the charts with no mainstream media support, giving UK label Positiva Records its first big hit.
-It peaked at number five on the UK Singles Chart on March 27, 1994, in its eighth week on the chart.
-The single spent 21 weeks in total inside the UK Top 100 and also topped the Music Week Dance Singles chart on February 26 as well as peaking at number four on the UK Club Chart.
-Outside Europe, "I Like to Move It" peaked at number one on the Canadian RPM Dance/Urban chart and in Zimbabwe.
+"I Like to Move It" became a worldwide hit, peaking at number one on the singles chart of Flanders, France, Greece, and the Netherlands.
+The single entered the top 10 in Austria, Finland, Germany, Iceland, Ireland, Lithuania, Spain, Switzerland, and the United Kingdom.
+On the Eurochart Hot 100 and European Dance Radio charts, it peaked at numbers two and three, respectively.
+In the United Kingdom, "I Like to Move It" charted with no mainstream media support, giving UK label Positiva Records its first big hit.
+It peaked at number five on the UK Singles Chart on March 27, 1994, during its eighth week on the chart.
+The single spent 21 weeks in total inside the UK top 100 and also topped the Music Week Dance Singles chart as well as peaking at number four on the UK Club Chart.

+Outside Europe, "I Like to Move It" peaked at number one on the Canadian RPM Dance chart and in Zimbabwe.
 It entered the top 10 in Australia and on the US Billboard Dance Club Play chart.
 On the Billboard Hot 100, the single reached number 89.
 In New Zealand, it was a top-20 hit, peaking at number 14.

-"I Like to Move It" was awarded with a gold record in Australia (35,000), France (250,000), Germany (250,000), the Netherlands (50,000), and the United Kingdom (400,000).
+"I Like to Move It" was awarded with a gold record in Australia, France, Germany, and the Netherlands, and was certified platinum in the United Kingdom.

 Music video

 The accompanying music video for "I Like to Move It" was directed by Craig K. McCall.
-Dele Fadele from NME noted that it featured "the mock-crazy ragga chatter dancing in the streets of New York with one trouser-leg rolled up."
-The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
+Dele Fadele from NME noted that it featured "the mock-crazy ragga chatter dancing in the streets of New York City with one trouser-leg rolled up."
+The video received heavy rotation on MTV Europe and was A-listed on German music television channel VIVA in May 1994.
+Same month, it was a Box Top on British The Box, and two months later, it was B-listed by France's MCM in July 1994.

-Usage in the Madagascar franchise
+Usage in the media

+The song appeared in the films The Master of Disguise and Saving Silverman.
+The song appeared in the New York Undercover episode "If This World Were Mine" and the American Dad! episode "The Dentist's Wife".

+The song has also been used in numerous advertisements and video games and was used in the video game SingStar Dance.
+Basshunter sampled "I Like to Move It" on his track "Saturday".
+CGI character Crazy Frog recorded his own version of the song as part of his debut album Crazy Hits.